3madurya3/spog-lab/ALICE_pointers.md

 NOTE: We need to make a few tweaks to a few scripts so that CHI and KCHI are also included (the original scripts only diarize MAL & FEM)

-These can be found in the repo
+These can be found in the folder 'changes_to_ALICE'